zenOfBass/microwave-research/documentation/docs.md

 ---

 ## Using the Antenna Sweep System
-1. Connect the MegiQ VNA hardware properly.
+1. Connect an Arduino board to the specified COM port.
 2. Run the program.
 It will attempt to connect to the VNA.
-3. Connect an Arduino board to the specified COM port.
-4. The program will establish a connection to the antennas.
+3. The program will establish a connection to the antennas.
-5. Follow on-screen prompts to perform sweeps and save data.
+4. Follow on-screen prompts to perform sweeps and save data.

 ---